-Demand varies by property type and/or market segment but is generally strong across the region.
+Demand varies by property type and market segment but is generally strong across the region.
 Sales between landlords and tenants are common and investor interest has increased in some areas, especially for high-quality land.
 The graph below illustrates farmland values and the number of sales transactions included in the Northwest FCS proprietary real estate sales database.
-In 2022, there have been 91 land sales with an average value of $5,162 per acre as of March 21.
+Sale data collection lags about 3-6 months.
+For 2022, there have been 308 land sales with an average value of $5,691 per acre as of June 17.

 Land Value Considerations

-Current Supply and Demand for Agriculture Land by State
+Current Considerations for Agricultural Land by State